-Sport in a Digital Environment
+Sport in a Digital World

 In Sport in a Digital World you will be introduced to the concepts that underpin digital technologies in sport, in addition to contemporary issues in the rapidly changing areas of digital practice, research and development.
 The module gives you the knowledge to critically appraise and respond to future technological developments applicable to sport.

 This module introduces you to the operation of global legal systems and the areas of law that underpin the practice of effective business management.
 You will develop a working knowledge of law relating to contracts and their effective negotiation in different business environments.